Let Your Client-Focused WHY Drive Your Referrals

 You mentioned a couple of people in our last meeting.
 May I run them by you to see if we might craft a comfortable way for you introduce them to me?

-In this example, my “treating the request with importance” involved me reminding them of my Personal Why.
+In this example, my “treating the request with importance” involved me reminding them of my Client-Focused Why.
 It’s simple and effective.

 Before I go any further, here’s a short video to help you determine if you have the most effective Referral Mindset.